-SECTION 14.16.(g) Beginning Fiscal Year 2012-2013, no more than one hundred twenty thousand dollars (\$120,000) in State funds shall be used for the annual salary of any one employee of the Rural Center.
+SECTION 14.16.(g) No more than one hundred twenty thousand dollars (\$120,000) in State funds shall be used for the annual salary of any one employee of the Rural Center.

 RURAL ECONOMIC DEVELOPMENT CENTER/INFRASTRUCTURE PROGRAM

 SECTION 14.17.(a) Of the funds appropriated in this act to the North Carolina Rural Economic Development Center, Inc. (Rural Center), the sum of sixteen million five hundred five thousand seven hundred fifty-eight dollars (\$16,505,758) for each year in the 2011-2013 biennium shall be allocated as follows: